Entering the European market for dried ginger

 Most of the Chinese companies sell both fresh and dried ginger that comes from the #1 ginger production province Shandong (note that ginger is produced in several other provinces too).

-Other small suppliers, such as Peru, conduct their production manually.
-As a result, China is able to produce and export large volumes of ginger compared to the other suppliers from developing countries.
+Other small suppliers, such as Peru, conduct their production manually (although there is expected to be a greater need for mechanisation due to the recent growth in production).
+The use of mechanised production methods enable China to produce and export larger volumes of ginger than other suppliers from developing countries.
 This fact makes it difficult to compete with China if you are a smaller supplier.
 If you want to compete with China, you should be able to:

 - Deliver stable supplies of ginger, both in quantity and in quality;